LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Abstract

 \section{Abstract}

 Greybox fuzzing has achieved success in revealing bugs and vulnerabilities in programs.
-However, randomized mutation strategies have limited the fuzzer's performance on structured data.
-Specialized fuzzers can handle complex structured data, but require additional efforts in grammar and suffer from low throughput.

-In this paper, we explore the potential of utilizing the Large Language Model to enhance greybox fuzzing for structured data.
+However, bit-level randomized mutation strategies have limited the fuzzer's performance on structured data.
+Specialized fuzzers can handle specific structured data, but require additional efforts in grammar and suffer from low throughput.
+In this paper, we explore the potential of utilizing Large Language Models~(LLMs) to enhance greybox fuzzing for structured data.
 We utilize the pre-trained knowledge of LLM about data conversion and format to generate new valid inputs.
-We further fine-tuned it with paired mutation seeds to learn structured format and mutation strategies effectively.
-Our LLM-based fuzzer, {\fuzzername}, integrates the power of LLM to understand and mutate structured data to fuzzing.
-We conduct experiments on the standard bug-based benchmark Magma and a wide variety of real-world programs. {\fuzzername} outperforms our top competitor by {\avgbugs} bugs on average.
-We also identified {\numbugs} unique bugs across all trials.
-Moreover, {\fuzzername} demonstrated consistent performance on both bug trigger and bug reached.
-Compared to AFL++, {\fuzzername} achieved {\xmorecoverage} more branches in real-world program sets on average.
-We also demonstrate a case study to explain how LLMs enhance the fuzzing process in terms of code coverage.
+We further enhance the LLM on structured formats and mutation strategies by fine-tuning with paired mutation seeds.
+Our LLM-enhanced fuzzer, {LLAMAFUZZ}, integrates the power of LLM to understand and mutate structured data to fuzzing.
+Our experiments show that {LLAMAFUZZ} outperformed the state-of-the-art methods on all benchmarks, demonstrating its effectiveness in various scenarios.